Police Reform and Racial Justice Grant Program

 A U.S. Conference of Mayors and Target Opportunity

-For a third year, the U.S. Conference of Mayors is pleased to be working with Target on a timely and important grant program for USCM member cities.
+For a fourth year, the U.S. Conference of Mayors is pleased to be working with Target on a timely and important grant program for USCM member cities.
 We strongly encourage you to apply.

 THE PROGRAM